ian-vu/dot-files/README.md

 #### Adding new formula

-Add a new row with one of the following
+Add a new row with one of the following lines to the brewfile

 ```bash
 brew <formula_name>